 Duties of Editors

-- The editor takes decisions to accept or reject a paper for publication based on the paper's scope, originality, quality, and relevance to journal.
+- Editorial decisions to accept or reject a paper for publication are based on several factors, including the paper's alignment with the journal's scope, its originality, quality, and relevance.

-- The editor shall evaluate manuscripts for their intellectual content without regard to race, gender, sexual orientation, religious belief, ethnic origin, citizenship, or political philosophy of the authors.
+- The editor evaluates manuscripts based solely on their intellectual content, without consideration of factors such as race, gender, sexual orientation, religious beliefs, ethnic origin, citizenship, or political philosophy of the authors.

-- The editor shall establish, along with the publisher, a transparent mechanism for appeal against editorial decisions.
+- Together with the publisher, the editor establishes a transparent mechanism for authors to appeal editorial decisions.

-- Any potential editorial conflicts of interest should be declared to the publisher in writing.
+- The editor promptly discloses any potential editorial conflicts of interest to the publisher in writing.

 Duties of Reviewers

-- Peer review assists the editor in making editorial decisions.
+- Peer review plays a crucial role in assisting the editor in making informed editorial decisions.

-- Any manuscripts received for review must be treated as confidential documents.
-Reviewers must not share the review or information about the paper with anyone or contact the authors directly without permission from the editor.
+- All manuscripts received for review are confidential documents, and reviewers are obliged to treat them as such.
+Reviewers must not disclose the review or any information about the paper to unauthorized individuals, nor should they directly contact the authors without prior consent from the editor.

-- Unpublished materials disclosed in a submitted manuscript must not be used in a reviewer’s own research without the express written consent of the author.
-Privileged information or ideas obtained through peer review must be kept confidential and not used for personal advantage.
+- Reviewers are prohibited from using unpublished materials obtained from a submitted manuscript in their own research without obtaining express written consent from the author.
+Additionally, any privileged information or ideas acquired through peer review must be kept confidential and not exploited for personal gain.

-- A reviewer should report potential ethical issues in the paper to the attention of the editor, including any substantial similarity or overlap between the manuscript under consideration and any other published paper of which the reviewer has personal knowledge.
+- Reviewers have a responsibility to bring potential ethical concerns in the paper to the editor's attention, including substantial similarities or overlaps between the manuscript under review and other published works of which the reviewer has knowledge.

-- Reviewers should consult the Editor before agreeing to review a paper where they have potential conflicts of interest.
+- Reviewers should seek guidance from the Editor before agreeing to review a paper when they have potential conflicts of interest.

-- If a reviewer suggests that an author includes citations to the reviewer's work, this must be for genuine scientific reasons and not with the intention of increasing the reviewer's citation count or enhancing the visibility of their work.
+- Any suggestions made by a reviewer for an author to cite the reviewer's work should be grounded in genuine scientific merit and not driven by a desire to increase the reviewer's citation count or enhance the visibility of their own work.

-- If possible, reviewer should try to accommodate requests from the journal to review revisions.
+- Whenever possible, reviewers are encouraged to accommodate requests from the journal to review revisions.